rebekkaorth/ros_smart_grasping_pkgs/README.md

 Should-Have:

 Title: "Neural Network Connector"

-Story: ""
+Story: "As a user I want to run a node that uses saved images to call a neural network and publish pose predictions"

 Could-Have:

 Title: "Dataset Maker"

 Story: "As a user I want to run a node that takes several color and depth images as well as camera information in a
           separate directory"

 Title: "Move Around Object"

-Story: ""
+Story: "As a user I want to run a node that moves a robotic arm around an object"

 Would-Like-To-Have:

 Title: "Camera On Robotic Arm"

-  Story: ""
+Story: "As a user I want to use a camera that is connected to a robotic arm, so it can be moved around"

 Title: "Neural Network implemnetation"

-  Story: ""
+Story: "As a user I want to have a neural network, that is able to predict object poses, within the sandbox"

 ### System Architecture